quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

 ## Hard

-For the hard problem I chose to use the rStan package.
+For the hard problem, I chose to use the rStan package.
 This package converts models specified in R into Stan model.
-We will start by running a multivariate linear regression on WaffleHouse dataset where we would estimate the regression coefficient when regressing Divorce on Median age and Marriage rate using lm() function.
-Then we will estimate those coefficients again using rStan given we have a prior knowledge our problem.
+We start by running a multivariate linear regression on WaffleHouse dataset, where we would estimate the regression coefficient when regressing Divorce on Median age and Marriage rate using lm() function.
+Then we estimate those coefficients again using rStan given we have a prior knowledge of our problem.

-Stan uses Markov chain Monte Carlo(MCMC) to collect sample from the posteior of the regression coefficients.
-We will reimplmeemnt MCMC Metropolis–Hastings algorithm algorithm in R to demonestrate how the algorithm works.
-Afterwards we will reimplement it in C++ for better performance.
+Stan uses Markov chain Monte Carlo(MCMC) to collect samples from the posterior of the regression coefficients.
+Later we implement MCMC Metropolis-Hastings algorithm in R to demonstrate the internals of the algorithm.
+Afterward, we reimplement it in C++ for better performance.
 Finally we will run benchmark to see the improvement in performance.

 Jump to content:
 1. [Regression using lm](#regression-using-lm)
 2. [Regression using rStan](#regression-using-rstan)
 3. [MCMC HM Implementation in R mcmcR](#mcmc-hm-implementation-in-r-mcmcr)
 4. [MCMC HM Implementation in Cpp mcmcCpp](#mcmc-hm-implementation-in-cpp-mcmccpp)
 5. [Benchmark between mcmcR mcmcCpp](#benchmark-between-mcmcr-mcmccpp)

+Many supporting codes are omitted from this section of the document for brevity.
+They are available under the Hard folder.

 ### Regression using lm

 Here we are regressing Divorce on Marriage median age and Marriage rate.
-When using lm function we are assuming uniform prior distribution on the parameter of interest.
+When using lm function, we are assuming uniform prior distribution on the parameter of interest.

 ```R
 rm(list=ls())